Emmett Till investigation closed by Justice Department

 Days after Till was killed, his body was pulled from the Tallahatchie River, where it was tossed after being weighted down with a cotton gin fan.

-Two white men, Roy Bryant and his half-brother J.W.
-Milam, were tried on murder charges about a month after Till was killed, but an all-white Mississippi jury acquitted them.
-Months later, they confessed in a paid interview with Look magazine.
-Bryant was married to Donham in 1955.

 Bryant and Milam were not brought to trial again, and they are now both dead.
-Donham has been living in Raleigh, North Carolina.
+Donham is in her 80s and has been living in Raleigh, N.C.

 The FBI in 2006 began a cold case initiative to investigate racially motivated killings from decades earlier.
 A federal law named after Till allows a review of killings that had not been solved or prosecuted to the point of a conviction.